Court of Appeals: Trial judge improperly refused to reinstate third degree murder charge against Derek Chauvin

-The Minnesota Court of Appeals ruled Friday that a trial judge was wrong to refuse reinstating third-degree murder against former Minneapolis police officer Derek Chauvin, who is scheduled to be tried next week in the killing of George Floyd.
+The Minnesota Court of Appeals ruled Friday that a trial judge was wrong to refuse prosecutors' request to add third-degree murder against former Minneapolis police officer Derek Chauvin, who is scheduled to be tried next week in the killing of George Floyd.

 The court ruled that its Feb.
 1 ruling in an unrelated third-degree murder case is precedential, and overturned a ruling by Hennepin County District Judge Peter Cahill that denied charging Chauvin with the count.
-The case has now sent the case back to Cahill for consideration of adding the charges.
+The case has now sent the case back to Cahill, who previously said the decision was not precedential, for consideration of adding the charges.

 "The district court has discretion to consider any additional arguments Chauvin might raise in opposition to the state's motion," said the Court of Appeals ruling.
 "But the district court's decision must be consistent with this opinion."